cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 ### [package.json](https://github.com/isaacs/npm/blob/master/doc/cli/json.md "Detailed package.json Documentation") Configuration

-This example uses Grunt, require.js, Mocha, Chai, and Sinon.JS--and is, therefore, dependent upon them.
+This example uses Grunt, RequireJS, Mocha, Chai, and Sinon.JS--and is, therefore, dependent upon them.

 It's good practice to put your projects dependencies inside a package.json file (that makes it easy to fetch all the dependencies with a simple ```npm install``` command).